Ballance and Jordan ease England's fears

 Shaminda Eranga and Rangana Herath had left the hosts wobbling on 117 for five at tea, while Nuwan Kulasekara removed Matt Prior soon after the interval to raise Sri Lankan hopes of a first test win at the home of cricket in seven attempts.

-However Ballance's century in his second test, brought up with a six over square leg, and Jordan's positive approach on his debut took England's lead to 389 at stumps.
+However Ballance's century in his second test, brought up with a six over square leg on the first ball of the day's final over, and Jordan's positive approach on his debut took England's lead to 389 at stumps.

+"It's a great feeling, I can't really describe it to be honest, it's very special and I'm over the moon at the moment," Zimbabwe-born Ballance, whose parents and brother flew to London to watch the match, told a news conference after becoming the fourth player to score a century in the match.

 England, should they decide against declaring, will commence the fifth and final day on 267 for eight with Balance 104 not out and Liam Plunkett on two.